 Yes.
 Many of our incoming MSF students have work experience prior to starting in August.
 While it is not a requirement, it is a favorable addition to students’ applications.

 Yes.
-The GMAT is required for all applicants; Villanova does not accept the GRE for admission into the MSF program.
+The GMAT is required for all applicants; Villanova will also accept the GRE for admission into the MSF program.

 Please note that if you require additional coursework beyond the standard curriculum, your tuition costs will be higher.

 Financial aid in the form of student loans is available.